sql-machine-learning/elasticdl/docs/designs/serving_design.md

 In this article, we want to achieve these three goals in ElasticDL:

 1. Guarantee consistency between training and serving for data input.
-2. Export the model with elasticdl.layers.Embedding to SavedModel for serving.
+2. Export the model with elasticdl.layers.Embedding to SavedModel.
 3. Execute task to save model with fault-tolerance.

 ## Guarantee consistency between training and serving for data input